cogle/CSE566_Homework_2/HomeWork2.md

 <p>
 For this particular assignment we were tasked with creating a Monte Carlo Version of the provided algorithm.
-So for my implementation the time that the algorithm takes to converge is painstakingly slow.
+For my implementation the time that the algorithm takes to converge is painstakingly slow.
 Much, much slower than the Gradient Descent algorithm.
 I sort of expected it to be slow, but I did not expect it to be this slow.
-One of the main reasons that this algorithm is so slow is because of the snippet of code below.
+Below is a snippet of the critical section of my code and following that is an explanation of why my version is so slow.
 </p>